jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Plotting Mode
 -------------

+MTBindingSim can plot one curve at a time or it can plot two curves simultaneously.

+Screen shot of plotting mode box

+For more information about comparing two curves see the HowTo documentation (put link here).

 X-axis
 ------

+In Vary [MT] mode the x-axis can be set to either [MT] total or [MT] free.

+Screen shot of X-axis MT

+[MT] total is a known quantity in the experiment while [MT] free must be calculated.
+However, the familiar Langmuir Isotherm uses [MT] free as its independent variable, and the quick method of determining K_D by looking at the MT concentration when the fraction of A bound is 0.5 only works if the x-axis is [MT] free.

+In Vary [A] mode the x-axis can be set to either [A] total or [A] free.

+Screen shot of x-axis A

+Changing the x-axis mode will automatically close the active graph.

 Number of Points
 ----------------

+The number of points plotted may be specified.

+Screen shot of number of points

+The default number of points is 100.
+A larger number of points can be used if a smoother curve is desired.
+A smaller number of points will result in a faster calculation.

 Binding Models
 ==============

+MTBindingSim can plot curves for several binding models.
+For a detailed description of the math used to generate the curves, please see the (link to math docs here).
+Note that all models use the dissociation constant K_D.

 First Order Binding
 -------------------

+First order binding simulates binding under standard first order conditions where on A interacts with one MT and all A-MT interactions are identical.

+Screen shot of first order and inputs

+In first order binding you need to input the total concentration of A (or MT) and the K_D and the binding ratio.
+Both of these must be positive numbers.

 Traditional Cooperativity
 -------------------------

+Traditional cooperativity simulates binding where one A binding to one MT influences the binding of another A to a neighboring MT.
+For the purposes of this model only interactions between two As are considered.

+Screen shot of the cooperativity and inputs

+For cooperativity you need to input the total concentration of A (or MT), K_D, phi, which determines the dissociation constant for the second A, and the binding ratio.
+All inputs must be positive numbers.

 Seam and Lattice Binding
 ------------------------

+Seam and lattice binding simulates the case that protein A binds to the MT seam with a different affinity than the lattice.

+Screen shot of seam lattice and inputs

+For this model you need to input the total concentration of A (or MT) and the dissociation constants for the seam, K_S, lattice, K_L, and the binding ratio.
+All inputs must be positive numbers.

 MAPs Bind MT-bound MAPs
 -----------------------

+In this model once one A has bound to the MT another A can bind to it without taking up another MT binding site.

+Screen shot of MAPs binding and inputs

+For this model you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K_M, the dissociation constant for A binding to MT-bound A, K_A, and the binding ratio.
+All inputs must be positive numbers.

 2MAPs Bind MT-bound MAPs
 ------------------------

+In this model once one A has bound to the MT two more As can bind to it without taking up additional MT binding sites.

+Screen shot of 2MAP binding.

+For this model you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K_M, the dissociation constant for A binding to MT-bound A, K_A, and the binding ratio.
+All inputs must be positive numbers.

 MAPs Dimerize
 -------------

+In this model A can exist either as a monomer or as a dimer and both the monomer and dimer forms can bind to MT.

+Screen shot of dimer and inputs

+For this model you need to input the total amount of A (or MT), the dissociation constant for monomeric A binding MT, K_1, the dissociation constant for dimeric A binding MT, K_2, the dissociation constant for the A dimer, K_A, and the binding ratio.
+All inputs must be positive numbers.